ca-webdev/exchange-backend-java/README.md

 }
 ```

-- **[TODO - not fully implemented yet]** POST request to `http://localhost:8080/ordercancel` with payload as example below for cancelling a limit order
+- POST request to `http://localhost:8080/ordercancel` with payload as example below for cancelling a limit order

 ```json
 {